Metlife Stock Buy Hold or Sell Recommendation

 Unlikely ManipulatorDetails

 Macroaxis provides unbiased advice on MetLife that should be used to complement current analysts and expert consensus on MetLife.
 Our investment recommendation engine determines the firm's potential to grow exclusively from the perspective of an investors' current risk tolerance and investing horizon.
-To make sure MetLife is not overpriced, please verify all MetLife fundamentals, including its gross profit, short ratio, annual yield, as well as the relationship between the total debt and beta .
+To make sure MetLife is not overpriced, please verify all MetLife fundamentals, including its gross profit, short ratio, five year return, as well as the relationship between the total debt and beta .
 Given that MetLife has a price to earning of 28.61 X, we recommend you to check MetLife market performance and probability of bankruptcy to ensure the company can sustain itself in the current economic cycle given your last-minute risk tolerance and investing horizon.

 MetLife Trading Alerts and Improvement Suggestions

-Over 76.0% of the company shares are owned by institutional investors
+Over 77.0% of the company shares are owned by institutional investors

 On 14th of March 2024 MetLife paid $ 0.52 per share dividend to its current shareholders